 - by coursework) will be permitted to re-enter the examinations for the course or module in question on one occasion only. - 3.
 The award of the degree shall be dependent on the thesis, which a candidate may not submit until he/she has successfully completed all the other elements of the programme as detailed above, and dependent on the final oral examination.
 The thesis must meet the same requirements as those prescribed in Chapter 5: Assessment Framework for Research Programmes. - 4.
 The final oral examination shall be conducted by at least two examiners, at least one of whom shall be external to UCL.
-The examination will be designed to test the thesis against the criteria above and will further examine the candidate's conception and understanding of the integration of all elements of the programme and their related assessment.
+The examination will be designed to test the thesis against the crit extern may be taken into consideration where the first degree is a lower second-class Honours degree or equivalent overseas qualification.